There is an old Irish saying, ‘Gold under furze, silver under rushes and famine under heather’.

 ‘Heathen’ changed meaning

-Largely used by Christians referring to those who dwelled upon the heath and followed the old ways, it later mutating into a word for an uncivilised, godless savage.
+Largely used by Christians to refer to those who dwelled upon the heath and followed the old ways, it later mutated into a word for an uncivilised, godless savage.

 Despite this, there are some delightful superstitions that still surround heather.
 Heather is the tree of the summer solstice.
 It is said that it lights the flames of fairy passions, opening the door between this world and the Otherworld.